arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 To facilitate sharding and making things seamless for the decision engine we will have a Requests store proxy which will act as the entry point to access requests store data.
 It will abstract out all the complexities of distributed data, replication, and failures.

 ### Scaling the Configuration store
-The number of configurations would be high but relatively simple to scale since we are using a NoSQL solution, sharding on configuration key `key` would help us achieve horizontal scalability.
+The number of configurations would be high but it would be relatively simple to scale since we are using a NoSQL solution, sharding on configuration key `key` would help us achieve horizontal scalability.

-Similar to Request store proxy we will have a proxy for Configuration store that would be an abstraction over the distributed configuration stores.
+Similar to requests store proxy we will have a proxy for Configuration store that would be an abstraction over the distributed configuration stores.

 ## High-level design
 The overall high-level design of the entire system looks something like this